 Instant approval means an automated algorithm reviewed your application and returned a decision in two to five minutes.
 No human read your file.
 The system checked your credit report, DTI, income data, and generated an offer.

 Funding is a separate process entirely.
-Here's how long it actually takes:
+Here's how long it actually takes.

 | Lender Type | Approval Timeline | Funding Timeline |

-| Online lender (FinTech) | 2-5 minutes | 1 business day |
+| Online lender (FinTech) | 2 to 5 minutes | 1 business day |

-| Online lender with same-day ACH | 2-5 minutes | Same day (if submitted before 10:30 a.m.) |
+| Online lender with same-day ACH | 2 to 5 minutes | Same day (if submitted before 10:30 a.m.) |

-| Credit union | 1-3 hours / 1 day | 1-3 business days |
+| Credit union | 1 to 3 hours / 1 day | 1 to 3 business days |

-| Traditional bank | 1-3 business days | 3-7 business days |
+| Traditional bank | 1 to 3 business days | 3 to 7 business days |

 | Cash-flow lender | A few hours | 1 business day |

 Same-day ACH isn't available from every lender.
-Your receiving bank also plays a role: some banks hold incoming ACH transfers until the next business morning even when the sending lender initiates same-day delivery.
+Your receiving bank also plays a role.
+Some banks hold incoming ACH transfers until the next business morning even when the sending lender initiates same-day delivery.

 For a genuine financial emergency, cash-flow lenders move the fastest.
 Minimal requirements, quick decisions, high APR.
 Justified for a short-term crisis.
 Not the right move for a loan you'll be carrying for two or three years.